Tanya-Shekhawat/Tanya-Shekhawat.rbind.io/content/authors/admin/_index.md

 ---
-bio: My interests include predictive modeling, machine learning, spatial statistics, and data visualization. matter.
+bio: My interests include predictive modeling, machine learning, statistics, and data visualization.
 education:
   courses:
   - course: Bachelor of Technology in Computer Science with specialization in AI